 | Brand posting frequency vs prior year | ↓ (lower) | "Quality over quantity" shift |

-| Source: Sprout Social 2025 Content Benchmarks Report (~3B messages from 1M public profiles, Feb 2024 – Jan 2025).
-Cross-network figures; X-specific values where Sprout broke them out. | ||
+| Source: Sprout Social 2025 Content Benchmarks Report (~3B messages from 1M+ public profiles, Feb 2024 – Jan 2025) and Sprout's industry benchmarks page.
+Cross-network figures with X-specific values where Sprout broke them out. | ||

-Creator payouts — public statements only
+Creator payouts — direction without disclosure

 In December 2025, Musk publicly endorsed a step-change in creator payouts on X, with head of product Nikita Bier tasked with implementation.
 Multiple creator reports in early 2026 cited payouts doubling or tripling versus prior cycles.
 X has not disclosed an annual total payout figure.
-Comparative scale: YouTube's 2024 creator payouts (per Storyboard18 and TheStreet reporting) totaled approximately $20B, against $40B of YouTube ad revenue — an order-of-magnitude larger pool than anything X can fund at current scale.

 Even after the SpaceX S-1, a number of X metrics that marketers and analysts commonly reference remain undisclosed.
 Any specific figure circulating for the following should be treated as an estimate without a primary source, and the source should be named explicitly when used in plans, pitches, or reports.